diribitio/diribitio/README.md

 - `diribitio-backend` contains the the original backend code, which is written in PHP using the Laravel framework.
 - `diribitio-frontend` contains the original frontend code, written in TypeScript using the Angular framework.

+## Concluding remarks

+Even though the project was never deployed into production, I am still very much proud of what I achieved (considering I did all of this in grade 8 to 10).
+I had a lot of fun building the application and also learned a lot while doing so.
+For me it will always be a special project since it was the first big project I worked on and it marks a very important step in my live and helped me to get into software development and computer science in general.
+It's probably fair to say that I wouldn't be where I am today without this project.

 ## Screenshots

 ![](screenshots/screenshot-22.04.202204-21_02_41-1920x1053.png)